 The Akshaya Patra Foundation is a non-profit organisation that operates on a public-private partnership (PPP) model.
 Since Akshaya Patra acts as an implementing partner of the Mid-Day Meal Scheme, there is a firm support from the Government of India, the State Governments and associated organisations.
-This has enabled Akshaya Patra’s school lunch programme to grow from feeding 1,500 children in the year 2000 to over 1.6 million children in 2017.
-Last year, the organisation commemorated the serving of 2 Billion Meals (cumulative).
+This has enabled Akshaya Patra’s school lunch programme to grow from feeding 1,500 children in the year 2000 to over 1.8 million children in 2022.
+On 11 February 2019, the organisation commemorated the serving of 3 billion meals (cumulative).

 While the Mid-Day Meal Programme, with an aim to end classroom hunger, has been reaching out to millions of school children every day with freshly-cooked nutritious meals, statistics show that children in India are in need of immediate attention.

 Status of children in India

 - According to UNESCO Out-of-School children report (published in 2015), 17.7 million children in India are estimated to be out of school